carboncopyrefi/carbon-copy-site/content/guides/web3-grant-fundraising-guide-ngo.md

 </li>

-<li>Once AlchemyPay confirms the transaction, the transaction status will change from “Processing” to “Completed”.
+<li>Once AlchemyPay confirms the transaction, the transaction status will change from "Processing" to "Completed".

 ::Slideover{imgUrl="/images/web3-fundraising-guide/Step 2 - Converting from fiat to crypto - 8.png"}
 ::